sumanmukherjee03/practice-and-katas/k8s/CKA/kubernetes-networking.README.md

 If the conf dir is not listed search in `/etc/cni/net.d`.
 That would be the default location.

-For IP Address Management or IPAM CNI comes with 2 builtin plugins - DHCP and host-local which can handle unique ip address allocation to the pods.
+For IP Address Management (IPAM) CNI comes with 2 builtin plugins - DHCP and host-local which can handle unique ip address allocation to the pods.
 The cni configuration file (`cat /etc/cni/net.d/net-script.conf`) has a section for ipam where the plugin that does IPAM is configured under the key called `type`.